What are your hours during the pandemic?

 Do you make all your wines at the winery?

 Yes.
-As soon as the grapes are harvested, winemaking begins.
+As soon as the grapes are harvested, wine making begins.
 It continues all year long, with aging, blending and bottling.
 We use only locally grown grapes in our wines.
 We do not bring in juice or bulk wine from other sources.
 There are no flavorings or additives in our wines.
 We are truly your local winery.

-What kinds of grapes do you grow?
+What kinds of grapes are in your wines?

 You may not have heard of the grapes that we use in our wines – LaCrescent, Marquette, Frontenac, St. Croix, Prairie Star, to name a few of our 12 different red & white varieties.
 Most of them were developed by the University of Minnesota for the “cold climate” (down to 30 degrees below zero-brrr!).
 Just like any other wine region around the world, our wines are a unique expression of the land, the climate, and, of course, the winemaker.
 When you taste Famous Fossil wines, you’re tasting the best of the Midwest!